In the Land of Blood and Honey: Plot

-Failing for the bait, Danijel orders his men to capture Ajla under the guise of her being Danijel's painter.
-They end up rekindling their relationship, but Danijel's orders to leave her alone towards his men were deemed suspicious.
+Falling for the bait, Danijel orders his men to capture Ajla under the guise of her being Danijel's painter.
+They end up rekindling their relationship, but Danijel's orders to his men to leave her alone are deemed suspicious.
 Thus, Nebojša learns of Ajla's existence and the special treatment she receives.
 While Danijel is at the front line, Nebojša visits Ajla and orders her to paint a portrait of him.
 While she paints, he criticizes the "Muslim decadence" of such a career, which contrasts starkly with his own mother, a lifelong farm labourer widowed during World War II.
 Ajla counters that her grandfather was a Partisan, and that he taught her as a child that the constituent peoples of Yugoslavia are all equal irrespective of ethnicity.
 Nebojša smirks at her observation then leaves her alone with a soldier, Petar, who violently rapes her.

 Danijel returns from the front line to find a distraught Ajla crying in the shower.
 Believing that she has cheated on him, he assaults her, but then sees his father's unfinished portrait and knows what has transpired.
 Danijel lures Petar to a hill above the city, then kills him.
 He then confronts his father, who attacks him and berates him for disgracing the family, saying "your mother would turn over in her grave if she knew you liked to fuck Muslim whores."

 A sense of normalcy descends on Ajla and Danijel up until the events at Srebrenica.
 As NATO forces prepare to launch an offensive against the Serbs, Nebojša convenes a meeting with other commanders at a church.
 Danijel tells Ajla of this meeting, as well as where it was located, and how he would send her a message if he turns out to be safe.
 At the church, Danijel narrowly avoids being killed alongside his father when a massive explosion destroys the church.
 Waking up in a haze from the explosion, Danijel sees Lejla across the street and realizes Ajla had betrayed him.

 In conjunction with the bombing, ARBiH forces simultaneously launch a counter-offensive.
 Danijel hastily organizes his troops to halt their advance, but the Serb forces are decimated and most of his men are killed.
 Danijel returns to the now abandoned camp and finds Ajla patiently waiting.
 He confronts and beats her for helping to orchestrate the bombing, and she admits to it by apologizing—despite the apology seeming ingenuine.
 Danijel shoots and kills Ajla instantly.

 Danijel wanders through the wreckage of the city, which is now near liberation.
 Perhaps realizing what the war has driven him to become, and that it was all for nothing, he breaks down in tears on the street in front of UNPROFOR personnel.
 He admits to being a war criminal, and it's presumed they subsequently arrest him shortly afterwards.